EmuELEC/EmuELEC-tests/README.md

 * Pico-8: Allow saving favorite carts, include binary in backup
 * Update Sonic 1 and 2 so that they work with multiple gamepads
 * Bump most emulators and cores to newest git hash (check commits for specifics)
+* Bump Crystal theme which now includes a new panel (boxart)

 Additions:

 * Added Chocolate-Doom
 * Added SuperTux and SuperTuxKart to ports
 * Added Imagemagick (mainly for screenshot manipulation from CLI)
+* Added logos to the ports (Thanks to Dim!)

 Fixes: